Cainta: Barangays

-Cainta is politically subdivided into seven barangays.
 In the mid-1990s, Cainta submitted a petition to the Rizal provincial government to consider a proposal for 18 additional barangays, to make a total of 25 barangays.
 The proposal is still pending.

 Climate

 Demographics

 In the 2020 census, the population of Cainta, was 376,933 people, with a density of sigfig 376,933/42.99.

 In the 2007 census, it had a population of 304,478.
-Its population consists of 70% Roman Catholic Christians, 15% Non-Catholic Christians (including Baptists, Evangelicals, Iglesia ni Cristo, Ang Dating Daan, Aglipayan, Jesus is Lord, and others), 10% Muslims, 3% Chinese Buddhists, and 2% Sikhs.
+Its population consists of 70% Roman Catholic Christians, 15% Non-Catholic Christians (including Baptists, Evangelicals, Iglesia ni Cristo, Members Church of God International, Aglipayan, Jesus Is Lord, and others), 10% Muslims, 3% Chinese Buddhists, and 2% Sikhs.
 The people of Cainta are mostly Tagalog-speaking Filipinos.

 A considerable number of the population are descended from Indian soldiers who mutinied against the British Army when the British briefly occupied the Philippines in 1762 to 1763.
 These Indian soldiers called Sepoy were Tamil people from Chennai and settled in town and intermarried with native women.
 The Sepoy ancestry of Cainta is still very visible to this day, particularly in Barrio Dayap near Barangay Sto.
 Niño.

 Economy

-Cainta is a highly urbanized town, which has an abundant mix of commercial, industrial and real estate businesses.
+Cainta is a highly urbanized town, which has an abundant mix of commercial, industrial, and real estate businesses.
 As of 2018's Commission on Audit report, the town is the richest municipality in the country in terms of total assets.
 Cainta continues to attract businesses due to its proximity to Manila and the town's burgeoning population.

 Native delicacies

 Cainta is known for its native delicacies, a tradition inherited from nearby Antipolo, which is largely a cottage industry.
 Dating back to the 15th century, it became the town's principal source of income for more than four centuries.
-Suman (rice cake wrapped in banana leaf), latik (boiled down coconut milk used for glazing), coconut jam and the famous bibingka, are but a few of the sweet delights that lure many visitors to this town.
+Suman (rice cake wrapped in banana leaf), latik (boiled down coconut milk used for glazing), coconut jam and the bibingka are some of the sweet delicacies that have been popular with visitors to the town.

 During the 20th century, Cainta dazzled the whole country when it baked the biggest rice cake ever and the town became known as the "Bibingka Capital of the Philippines".
 Bibingka is believed to have been adapted from the Indian cuisine, an influence from its Sepoy population.
 It comes from the Indian word bebinca also known as bibik, a dessert made of flour, coconut milk, and egg.
-The Philippine version is made of rice flour, coconut milk and salted duck eggs.
+The Philippine version is made of rice flour, coconut milk, and salted duck eggs.
 Butter and sugar are used for glazing after cooking and before serving.

 Government

 Elected officials

-The following are the elected officials during the 2022 elections:
+The following are the elected officials during the 2025 elections, serving a term that will expire in 2025: